gschueler/edam/docs/how-it-works.md

 `edam.conf`

-:    A file containing Edam command-line arguments to process, one "-flag [argument]" per-line.
+:    A file containing Edam command-line arguments to process, one `<flag> [argument]` per-line.
 You can use this in recursive mode to set options for a subdirectory context, and it will apply to all subdirectories.

+     Example:

+         --separate-toc
+         -O pageFileName=docs-${index}
+         -O tocTitle=Documentation

 **Document files**